Table of Contents

 Balance Sheet issues

-Time-series analysis (Horizontal Analysis) – comparative financial statements over a given period
+Time-series analysis (Horizontal Analysis) – Sometimes called the trend analysis, this is a comparative financial statement over a given period

-Cross-section analysis (Vertical – Analysis) – comparing a given firm’s ratios with those of other firms for a specific period
+Cross-section analysis (Vertical – Analysis) Sometimes called the common size balance sheet, cash flow and income statement, this technique is about comparing a given firm’s ratios with those of other firms for a specific period.

 Common size Balance Sheet: